 Comment: This is a weakness of mine that I am acutely aware of and am determined to overcome!

-Comment: As I expand my mind and understanding I am beginning to see the wisdom of this statement.
+Comment: As I expand my mind and understand myself more fully, I see the wisdom of this statement.

 5. “The greatest battles of life are fought out daily in the silent chambers of the soul.”
 (David O. McKay) (12)